onthewayabhi007/CSV-File-Analysis-Application/README.md

 5. **Query Data with LLM:** Use natural language to ask questions under the 'LLM Query' tab.

 ## Challenges and Solutions
-- **Global Variable Management:** Initially faced issues with data persistence across different modules.
-Solved by using a global variable to store the uploaded DataFrame.
+- **Global Variable Management:** Initially faced issues with data persistence across different modules which is solved by using a global variable to store the uploaded DataFrame.
-- **Data Loading Errors:** Encountered issues with loading files through Gradio.
-Addressed by correctly handling file paths and using Gradio’s file object handling.
+- **Data Loading Errors:** Encountered issues with loading files through Gradio which was addressed by correctly handling file paths and using Gradio’s file object handling.
-- **LLM Query Confusion:** The model initially generated vague answers.
-Improved responses by refining the input prompt and using statistical methods directly from the data.
 - **Gradio and Ollama Integration Issues:** Faced problems where responses appeared correctly in Jupyter Notebook but not in the Gradio interface.
-Solved by ensuring consistent API endpoint configuration and proper integration between Ollama and Gradio.
+Resolved it by ensuring consistent API endpoint configuration and proper integration between Ollama and Gradio.
-- **Dependency Management:** Managing various libraries and their versions caused conflicts.
-Solved by using a virtual environment and specifying exact versions in `requirements.txt`.
+- **Dependency Management:** Managing various libraries and their versions caused conflicts, resolved them by using a virtual environment and specifying exact versions in `requirements.txt`.
 - **Server Configuration Errors:** Faced server connectivity issues when running the Ollama server.
 Resolved by checking firewall settings and ensuring that the correct port was being used.
 - **Latency Issues:** The response time for LLM queries was initially slow.
-Optimized performance by streamlining data processing and minimizing unnecessary calculations.- **Global Variable Management:** Initially faced issues with data persistence across different modules.
-Solved by using a global variable to store the uploaded DataFrame.
+Optimized performance by streamlining data processing and minimizing unnecessary calculations.-
-- **Data Loading Errors:** Encountered issues with loading files through Gradio.
-Addressed by correctly handling file paths and using Gradio’s file object handling.
-- **LLM Query Confusion:** The model initially generated vague answers.
-Improved responses by refining the input prompt and using statistical methods directly from the data.
-- **Gradio and Ollama Integration Issues:** Faced problems where responses appeared correctly in Jupyter Notebook but not in the Gradio interface.
-Solved by ensuring consistent API endpoint configuration and proper integration between Ollama and Gradio.

 ## Models and Techniques
 1. **Data Analysis:** Pandas for data manipulation and basic statistics.